Viscous heat backflow and temperature resonances in extreme thermal conductors: Boundary conditions for time-dependent VHE simulations

-In order to apply the realistic-thermalisation boundary conditions discussed in Sec.~\ref{sub:modeling_realistic_thermalisation} to the rectangular device of Fig.~\ref{fig:fig2}, we employed a smoothed rectangular domain, since we noted that smooth simulation domains yielded better computational performances (faster convergence with respect to the discretization mesh, reduced numerical noise) compared to non-smoothed rectangular domains.
+In order to apply the realistic-thermalization boundary conditions discussed in Sec.~\ref{sub:modeling_realistic_thermalization} to the rectangular device of Fig.~\ref{fig:fig2}, we employed a smoothed rectangular domain, since we noted that smooth simulation domains yielded better computational performances (faster convergence with respect to the discretization mesh, reduced numerical noise) compared to non-smoothed rectangular domains.
 The equation defining the smoothed rectangular domain employed in Figs.~\ref{fig:fig2},\ref{fig:rect_freq},\ref{fig:freq_VHE_vs_DPLE} is:

-where $a_{\rm out}$ and $b_{\rm out}$ are the sides of the rectangular domain where the thermalisation is perfect (outside the dashed-lime region in Fig.~\ref{fig:sig_3d}); $\lambda$ controls the smoothness of the corners, and we used $\lambda=\frac{a_{\rm out}}{3}$ to obtain a domain smooth enough for numerical purposes and sharp enough to practically model a rectangular device.
-We note that the sigmoid function~(\ref{eq:sigmoid}) has to be adapted be employed in a rectangular geometry.
+where $a_{\rm out}$ and $b_{\rm out}$ are the sides of the rectangular domain where the thermalization is perfect (outside the dashed-lime region in Fig.~\ref{fig:sig_3d}); $\lambda$ controls the smoothness of the corners, and we used $\lambda=\frac{a_{\rm out}}{3}$ to obtain a domain smooth enough for numerical purposes and sharp enough to practically model a rectangular device.
+We note that to employ the sigmoid function~(\ref{eq:sigmoid}) in a rectangular geometry, it has to be adapted.
 Specifically, in Eq.~(\ref{eq:sigmoid}) in place of the distance $r$ we used a distance of the form

-where $p$ controls the nonlinearity in which the two terms in Eq.~(\ref{eq:dist}) are combined, and we chose $p=20$ (this value will be justified later).
+where $p$ controls the nonlinearity in which the two terms in Eq.~(\ref{eq:dist}) are combined.